Pete Rose: Return to Cincinnati (1984–1986)

 On August 15, 1984, the Expos traded Rose back to the Reds for infielder Tom Lawless.
 Upon rejoining the Reds, Rose was immediately named player-manager, replacing Vern Rapp as manager.
 Despite his .259 average for the season prior to joining the Reds, he hit .365 for the Reds in 26 games (with 35 hits and 11 RBIs), finishing with a .286 overall average—a 41-point improvement over the 1983 season.
 Furthermore, Rose managed the Reds to a 19–22 record for the remainder of the season.
-Though the role was once common, to date Rose is the last person to serve as a player-manager in MLB.
+Though the role was once common, to date, Rose is the last person to serve as a player-manager in MLB.

-On September 8, 1985, Rose collected his 4,190th and 4,191st hit at Wrigley Field off Reggie Patterson in a game that was called due to darkness after the two teams were tied 5–5 in the 9th.
-According to MLB.com, MLB continues to recognize Cobb's final hit total as 4,191, though independent research has revealed two of Cobb's hits were counted twice.
-This would mean that Rose broke the hits record in Chicago on the 8th.
-At any rate, on September 11, 1985, Rose broke Cobb's all-time hits record with his 4,192nd hit, a single to left-center field off San Diego Padres pitcher Eric Show that saw Rose get a minutes-long standing ovation from the hometown Cincinnati crowd at Riverfront Stadium.
-ABC's Wide World of Sports named Rose its Athlete of the Year after Rose broke Cobb's record.
+On September 8, 1985, Rose collected his 4,190th and 4,191st hits at Wrigley Field off Reggie Patterson in a game that was called due to darkness after the two teams were tied 5–5 in the 9th.
+According to MLB.com, MLB continues to recognize Cobb's final hit total as 4,191, though independent research has revealed two of Cobb's hits were accidentally counted twice.
+This would mean that Rose actually broke the all-time hits record in Chicago on the 8th.
+At any rate, on September 11, 1985, Rose broke Cobb's all-time hits record with his 4,192nd hit, a single to left-center field off San Diego Padres pitcher Eric Show that had Rose get a minutes-long standing ovation from the hometown Cincinnati crowd at Riverfront Stadium.
+After Rose broke Cobb's record, he was named Athlete of the Year by both ABC's Wide World of Sports and The Sporting News.
 Rose accumulated a total of 4,256 hits before his final career at-bat, a strikeout against San Diego's Goose Gossage on August 17, 1986.

 In 2010, Deadspin reported Rose used corked bats during his 1985 pursuit of Cobb's record.
-Two sports memorabilia collectors who owned Rose's game-used bats from that season had the bats x-rayed and found the telltale signs of corking.
+Two sports memorabilia collectors who owned Rose's game-used bats from that season had the bats X-rayed and found the telltale signs of corking.
 Rose had previously denied using corked bats.

-In a report for ESPN: The Magazine, it was noted that Rose had associated with Tommy Gioiosa, the manager of a Gold's Gym in suburban Cincinnati that sold anabolic steroids in the late 1980s.
+A report for ESPN: The Magazine noted that Rose had associated with Tommy Gioiosa, the manager of a Gold's Gym in suburban Cincinnati that sold anabolic steroids in the late 1980s.
 Gioiosa had first met and befriended Rose in 1978 during spring training, becoming a companion and runner to Rose over the next six years before bringing Rose to his gym in 1984.
 Rose reportedly had thought about taking a shot to help his bat speed near the end of his career, but told Gioiosa that it was "too late to try something new".
 Attempts to tell Rose about dealing in the gym fell on deaf ears.
-Gioiosa was later noted as the one individual Rose made bets with, along with later being convicted of conspiracy to sell 110 lbs of cocaine alongside filing a false tax return that included claiming a winning gambling ticket that had actually been Rose's.
+Gioiosa was later noted as the one individual with whom Rose made bets, along with later being convicted of conspiracy to sell 110 lbs of cocaine and filing a false tax return that included claiming a winning gambling ticket that had actually been Rose's.